Net Billing

 Grandfathering

 Customers interconnecting to the utility's distribution system prior to the effective date of the decision implementing the new export compensation rate in each utility's rate case will be grandfathered under the former net metering rules for a period of 20 years.
-The provisions described below are apply only to grandfathered customers:
+The provisions described below apply only to grandfathered customers:

 Net metering is accomplished using a single bi-directional meter, whereby production and consumption are netted at a one-to-one ratio over the billing period, providing customers with a retail rate credit for system production.